ACCESS-NRI/model-deployment-template/CONTRIBUTING.md

 #### Explanation

-Convenience function that deploys the current `HEAD` of the PR branch again
+Convenience function that deploys the current `HEAD` of the PR branch again.

 This is most useful for models that are using `@git.BRANCH` references for versions of model dependencies.

+> [!IMPORTANT]
+> It is up to the user to make sure that modifications have actually been pushed to the branch(es) referenced in the `spack.yaml` before doing a `!redeploy` - it will not check for this, and will simply redeploy the same changes if no changes are made

 For example, say you have done the modifications from the [above `mom5` example](#example-modification-workflow-of-access-om2s-mom5-package), and it has deployed.

 If you make further modifications to the `mom5` packages `development` branch (meaning it has a new `HEAD`), you would need the CI in the model deployment repository to run again to pick up the new `HEAD` of the `mom5` `development` branch.